-CAUTION Turning on Background Color will prevent the key signal from being created or exported (see Background Color on page 442).
-Any transparency or black space outside the image will used to generate the key signal.
+CAUTION Turning on Background Color will prevent the key signal from being created or exported.
+Any transparency outside the image will be used to generate the key signal.

 Supported Resolutions

 Only supported SD and HD resolutions can be exported to Still Store.
 The supported resolutions are: